Woman taking an online alcohol assessment using her laptop computer and headphones.

 This article explains what an alcohol assessment is, specifically:

-• The different factors considered during an alcohol assessment
+• The different factors considered during an virtual alcohol assessment

 What Does An Alcohol Assessment Determine?

-An alcohol assessment is a process that determines if an individual's alcohol use is:
+An remote alcohol assessment is a process that determines if an individual's alcohol use is:

 • Becoming problematic